raphCode/master-thesis-muzero/theory.typ

 the !g.
 @gtheo

+Given a !sty for each !pl, one can calculate the !probs of future moves and !g outcomes.
+For any !pl and any !s of the !g, it is thus possible to derive the expected payoff, also called !exut.
+@gtheo

 Note that the concepts are comparable to !rl, but have slightly different terminology.
 @concept_comparison shows a comparison of the analogous terms between the two fields.